-Finally, the most important thing you can do is create a live chat quality assurance program.
+Finally, the most important thing you can do is create a live chat call center quality assurance program.
 Live chat has the highest satisfaction levels of any channel because of the efficiency and immediacy of the experience, but only if it’s used effectively.
 To know if your live chat support is meeting your customers’ standards, you have to regularly track and monitor its effectiveness.

 Unsurprisingly, monitoring live chat is very similar to monitoring traditional phone calls.
 There are many overlapping criteria, including:

 However, live chat also presents some unique opportunities that agents do not have on the phone.
 For example, it’s easier to push a customer toward a purchase or downloading resources via live chat than on the phone.
 It’s also simpler to keep records of live chat and to search text for critical information and insight.
 Live chat analytics also tend to include data about referral links, customer systems, time spent on the site, number of visits, location, and more.